szheller/ML-Pipeline-Video/README.md

 The resulting output video is found at:

-  Output Video file:  <Comming Soon - 10 hours so far, 18 hours total to finish generating>
+  Output Video file:  <Coming Soon - 10 hours so far, 18 hours total to finish generating>

  ---